July 1, 2013

 In 2012, a Federal court ordered the FDA to address the use of antibiotics in livestock, as a result of a lawsuit filed against the agency citing the agency’s failure to act in response to findings dating back to 1977 that feeding livestock low doses of antibiotics also used in the treatment of human disease could promote the development of antibiotic-resistance bacteria.
 In March, the FDA announced joint meetings with the USDA’s Animal and Plant Health Inspection Service (APHIS) to collect feedback on their plan for judicious use of medically important antimicrobials in medicated feed or drinking water of livestock.

-The National Sustainable Agriculture Coalition supports the efforts by the Union of Concerned Scientists, Keep Antibiotics Working, and others in their efforts to pass legislation to phase out non-therapeutic use of antibiotics as feed additives for animals.
+The National Sustainable Agriculture Coalition supports the efforts by the Market Forces Keep Antibiotics Working, and others in their efforts to pass legislation to phase out non-therapeutic use of antibiotics as feed additives for animals.